Table Of Contents

 The following are some common tips for improving your Magic Number:

-- Experiment with different marketing channels to discover the ones with the best price-returns ratio
+• Experiment with different marketing channels to discover the ones with the best price-return ratio

 Here’s the thing.
-SaaS is a highly dynamic market where change is the only constant, so regardless of your score, you’ll want to continuously improve your SaaS Magic Number.
+SaaS is a highly dynamic market where change is the only constant, so regardless of your score, you’ll want to improve your SaaS Magic Number continuously.

-In fact, when your Magic Number is exceeding 1, it is also an ideal time to experiment with different sales and marketing techniques alongside the ones that are already producing a good ROI.
+When your Magic Number exceeds 1, it is also an ideal time to experiment with different sales and marketing techniques alongside those already producing a good ROI.
 You can afford it.

 Here are several advanced yet relatively simple ways to improve your SaaS business Magic Number: